SasankaPandaSCIT/Chatbot_Correlation_stock_movement/README.md

-# Project Two: Correlation between Sentiment Analysis and Stock Movement
+# Correlation between Sentiment Analysis and Stock Movement

 ## Project Overview
 This project aims to explore the correlation between public sentiment, as derived from news articles, and stock market movements.
 Our team has developed a comprehensive approach to collect, analyze, and interpret data to understand how sentiment reflects and possibly predicts stock prices.